Advisory Appointments Committees (AAC)

 - track increases or decreases in different types of jobs

-- we have two assessor training days a year to give the latest training to new and experienced assessors.
+- We hold two assessor training days a year to give the latest training to new and experienced assessors.
+Upcoming training days are 10 May 2017 and 9 November 2017 at RCPCH London Office.
+For further information, please email firstname.lastname@example.org.